krish1440/OEA-OrderEasy-Analytics/README.md

 6. **Admin Panel** (Admins only): Manage users and delete accounts.
 7. **Account Settings**: Change passwords or delete your account.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## Author
 Developed by **Krish Chaudhary**